 Can text messaging affect my health?It is good to be connected with friends and information but there are definite drawbacks for your spine.

-If you look around at most young and many not so young people today you see them hunched over their Blackberries or I-phones texting or surfing the internet.
+If you look around at most young and many not so young people today you see them hunched over their androids or I-phones texting, on social media and surfing the internet.
 It is good to always be connected with friends and information but there are definite drawbacks for your spine.

 Dr. Daniel Vandervoort graduated from Canadian Memorial Chiropractic College in 1987 with both clinical and academic honours.
 He studied Human Kinetics at the University of Waterloo prior to CMCC.
 Born in Guelph, Ontario Daniel attended Georgetown High School.